 Your ‘Deadline Day’ is Important

 If you don’t make a claim for Universal Credit by your ‘deadline day’ (and haven’t had an extension – see below), then your legacy benefits will end.
-Any Tax Credits will end on the day before your ‘deadline day’ (even if you continue to meet the conditions of entitlement to Tax Credits), all other legacy benefits end 2 weeks later.

 IMPORTANT: If you are entitled to any Transitional Protection, then you must make sure that your first claim for Universal Credit is successful.
 This means you must: verify your ID, attend your New Claim Interview, agree your Claimant Commitment, provide any extra information and evidence the DWP require – and all within the time limits given (and so must your partner if you are in a couple).
-If your claim is ‘closed’ then you will not be entitled to any Transitional Protection.
+If your claim is ‘closed’ then you may not be entitled to any Transitional Protection.

 Need more time?